BRCAChallenge/brca-exchange/website/content/help/research/functional-assay-disclaimer.md

-Please note that functional assay results reflect laboratory models of disease, and should not be used as a proxy for clinical variant interpretations.
+Please note that these experiments may include variants that have not been observed in clinical contexts.
+Furthermore, functional assay results reflect laboratory models of genetic variation and disease.
+Thus, these results should not be used as a proxy for clinical variant interpretations.